haskell/cabal/Cabal/doc/cabal-package.rst

     package, i.e. the directory containing the package's ``.cabal`` file.

     This field is optional.
-It default to empty which corresponds to the root directory of the repository.
+It defaults to empty which corresponds to the root directory of the repository.

 Downloading a package's source